BLSHEE22/Chem-Symbols-In-Name/README.md

 # Does-Name-Contain-Chem-Symbol

-Inspired by AMC's Breaking Bad:
+Inspired by AMC's "Breaking Bad:"

 This is a program which determines how many different chemical symbols are contained within a name.